Parenting and family services

 How it works

-- Health, including how to provide adequate physical care, and when and how to care for a sick child at home, see a doctor and seek emergency help.
+1. Health: how to provide adequate physical care, and when and how to care for a sick child at home, see a doctor and seek emergency help.

-The SafeCare program aims to:
+The goals of SafeCare are to:

 - strengthen parents’ capabilities and skills